By Subodh Kumar, Principal Engineer, WaveMaker

 WaveMaker is a Rapid Application Development (RAD) platform that lets customers create responsive web applications or mobile applications using a simple drag and drop approach.
 WaveMaker simplifies building modern responsive apps using Angular.
 WaveMaker provides 100+ out-of-the-box responsive UI components.
 Using these components functionality can be built by binding them to data sources such as REST, SOAP APIs or Databases.

 As customers build the application in WaveMaker, Angular code is automatically generated.
-This allows us to use build tools like webpack and other tools in the Angular ecosystem.
-Using these tools WaveMaker application build process already derives benefits such as minification, tree shaking, lazy loading and compression of static assets
+This allows us to use build tools like web packs and other tools in the Angular ecosystem.
+Using these tools WaveMaker application build process already derives benefits such as minification, tree shaking, lazy loading, and compression of static assets

 In the 10.2 release, WaveMaker is introducing support for a better compression algorithm ‘Brotli’ as a part of its optimization that will help the apps load even faster.
 Customers will realize these benefits without any code changes by simply rebuilding their apps.

 Thus, having resources of a smaller size can help in an app’s response time & performance.
 Compressing the application assets can help us achieve that.
 With the right compression algorithm deployed, the resources served will be optimal.

 Brotli will help the pages of an app load faster & be more responsive.
 It also provides a better user experience, which every app or business is striving for.

 What is Brotli?
 How is it better than gzip?

 Brotli like broccoli is better for your health. 🙂